CPAN-Security/security.metacpan.org/docs/glossary.md

 > [!NOTE]
 > * FIXME: Expand on this topic

-> 1. Required by PCI-DSS

 > 1. (CPANSec-2024) A network service dependency that are required for component to function as expected
->     * (PCISSF-2023) Required by the PCI Software Security Framework version 1.2.1
+> 1. (PCISSF-2023) Required by the PCI Software Security Framework version 1.2.1
 >
 > (Ref: [CPANSec-2024](#references-and-terms), [PCISSF-2023](#references-and-terms))